revans011/maritime-movies/docs/to-do_list.md

 2. Add movies with female protagonists.
 3. Create a catagorization system specific to maritime movies.
 For example, movies are generally classified as "drama" or "action."
 For Maritime movies, we need something different, like "mutiny," "submarine," "shipwreck," "slavery," or "naval"
 4. Tag the AI entries.
+5. Add links to the movies that are on YouTube